OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Find Liquid Types](img/ex6_cell4.PNG)

 Before we move to discovering profitable trades, we need to decide how we'll model trading.
 A trading model describes the rules and assumptions around buying and selling assets, including: trading costs we'll incur; our assumptions around how orders will be filled; and, any other features of the market which will affect our strategy.
 We can use a simple trading model for this example because we're restricting ourselves to liquid types \(in which, by construction, orders are readily filled\), and because we're modeling relatively coarse behavior \(restricting our analysis to consistently profitable trades, and the large time scale of hauling assets between regions, makes market behavior on smaller time scales less relevant\).
-The main aspect of our trading model is, therfore, cost.
+The main aspect of our trading model is, therefore, cost.
 We'll assume, for this example, that we're buying and selling assets using limit orders.
 Limit orders usually guarantee the best prices in markets and are readily filled on liquid types.
 When buying with limit orders, we'll incur a broker fee of no less than 2.5% at Non-Player Character \(NPC\) stations \(with maximum trading skills\).
 This means that when buying an asset, the actual cost will be 1.025 times the actual cost of the asset.
 When selling with limit orders, we'll incur a broker fee and sales tax.
 Sales tax is no less than 1% at NPC stations \(with maximum trading skills\).
 Therefore, the proceeds of an asset sale will be 0.965 times the actual sale price of the asset.
-We refer to the buy cost multiplier as the "buy cost factor", and correspondingly the "sell cost factor" is the sale cost multplier.
+We refer to the buy cost multiplier as the "buy cost factor", and correspondingly the "sell cost factor" is the sale cost multiplier.
 For this simple example, these two factors make up the bulk of our trading model.

 As a final piece of configuration, we specify the following requirements on the performance of our strategy: